Twin Peaks: Casting

 Veteran film actress Piper Laurie (pictured here in 1990) helped cement the Twin Peaks cast.

 Twin Peaks features members of a loose ensemble of Lynch's favorite character actors, including Jack Nance, Kyle MacLachlan, Grace Zabriskie, and Everett McGill.
 Isabella Rossellini, who had worked with Lynch on Blue Velvet, was originally cast as Giovanna Packard, but she dropped out of the production before shooting began on the pilot episode.
 The character was then reconceived as Josie Packard, of Chinese ethnicity, and the role given to actress Joan Chen.
 The cast includes several actors who rose to fame in the 1950s and 1960s, including 1950s film stars Richard Beymer, Piper Laurie, and Russ Tamblyn.
-Other veteran actors included British actor James Booth (Zulu), former The Mod Squad star Peggy Lipton, and Michael Ontkean, who co-starred in the 1970s crime drama The Rookies.
+Other veteran actors included British actor James Booth (Zulu), Michael Ontkean, who co-starred in the 1970s crime drama The Rookies, and former The Mod Squad star Peggy Lipton (with her co-star from that series, Clarence Williams III, in a smaller role).
 Kyle MacLachlan was cast as Agent Dale Cooper.
-Stage actor Warren Frost was cast as Dr. Will Hayward.
+Stage actor and Mark Frost's father Warren Frost was cast as Dr. Will Hayward.

 Due to budget constraints, Lynch intended to cast a local girl from Seattle as Laura Palmer, reportedly "just to play a dead girl".
 The local girl ended up being Sheryl Lee.
 Lynch stated: "But no one—not Mark, me, anyone—had any idea that she could act, or that she was going to be so powerful just being dead."
 And then, while Lynch shot the home movie that James takes of Donna and Laura, he realized that Lee had something special.
 "She did do another scene—the video with Donna on the picnic—and it was that scene that did it."
 As a result, Sheryl Lee became a semi-regular addition to the cast, appearing in flashbacks as Laura, and portraying another, recurring character: Maddy Ferguson, Laura's similar-looking cousin.

-The character of Phillip Gerard's appearance in the pilot episode was originally intended to be only a "kind of homage to The Fugitive.
+The appearance of the character Phillip Gerard in the pilot episode was originally intended to be only a "kind of homage to The Fugitive.
 The only thing he was gonna do was be in this elevator and walk out", according to David Lynch.
 However, when Lynch wrote the "Fire walk with me" speech, he imagined Al Strobel, who played Gerard, reciting it in the basement of the Twin Peaks hospital—a scene that appeared in the European version of the pilot episode, and surfaced later in Agent Cooper's dream sequence.
 Gerard's full name, Phillip Michael Gerard, is also a reference to Lieutenant Phillip Gerard, a character in The Fugitive.